hash1khn/flaskproject/README.md

 - [Chart.js](https://www.chartjs.org/) for the chart visualization.
 - Other open-source libraries used in this project.

-Thank you for using and contributing to this Flask application!
+Thank you for using and contributing to the FlaskProject!